VRQ Level 2 Diploma in

 What you will experience

-Applicants should have achieved the VRQ Level 1 Diploma in an Introduction to the Hair and Beauty Sector (Hair Route) qualification or a similar award, and are expected to have a minimum of three National 5, Intermediate 2 or Standard Grade Credit level qualifications.
-Alternatively, applicants may have appropriate work experience.
+Applicants should have achieved the VRQ Level 1 Diploma in an Introduction to the Hair and Beauty Sector (Hair Route) qualification or a similar award.
+Applicants should also have a minimum of three National 5, Intermediate 2 or Standard Grade qualifications, or appropriate life/work experience.

-Good communication skills, a willingness to learn new practical skills and working with the general public are essential qualities for working towards attainment of this qualification.
+Good communication skills, a willingness to learn new practical skills and confidence in working with the public are essential qualities.
 Essential skills will be developed throughout the course.

 If English is not your first language, please view the specific English language requirements for this course.